Sarvandani/Clustering_categorial_Client_response/README.md

  <img src="https://img.shields.io/badge/Colab-F9AB00?style=for-the-badge&logo=googlecolab&color=525252" />

  This script serves as an illustration of applying clustering to categorical data.
 It aims to provide a basic understanding of visualizing clustered categorical responses.
+ The data has been generated in the script.